Anniepoo/swiplchrtut/basics.md

 As we have seen, the constraint store holds state.
 We can put things, called _constraints_, in, and take them out.

 The constraint store can hold multiple copies of a constraint.
 It works like a multiset or bag.

+So, if you make salt water twice, you have two salt_waters.

 [NOTE]
 .Exercise - Multiset Semantics